Spring Stokes Star Party:

 Panoramic view, facing Northwest, of the main observing field taken

-during the 2006 event.
+during a previous event.
 The Southern horizon is lower, so most

 equipment is setup on the northern end of the field.
 Image courtesy